vbrandl/vbrandl.net/content/about.md

 ## License

-Every page on this website is released unter the [CC-BY-SA-4.0][12] license.
+If not stated otherwise, every page on this website is released unter the [CC-BY-SA-4.0][12] license.

 [1]: https://www.oth-regensburg.de/
 [2]: http://ebsnet.de/